JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     [In this repository](https://github.com/JuliaDynamics/Tutorials-and-Resources/tree/master/Youtube_JuliaLang_tutorial) you can find various Jupyter notebooks that have been used as introductory tutorials for **DynamicalSystems.jl**!

 ## Video tutorial
+The below tutorial is hosted on the Julia channel. *Be careful though!* It is using an older version of both **DynamicalSystems.jl** as well as Julia!
+Fortunately, from the side of **DynamicalSystems.jl** there have been very few breaking changes.
+See the [News](news) for more.

 [![Youtube tutorial](http://img.youtube.com/vi/13hqE_1a158/0.jpg)](http://www.youtube.com/watch?v=13hqE_1a158)

-The above tutorial is hosted on the Julia channel. *Be careful though!* It is using an older version of both **DynamicalSystems.jl** as well as Julia!

 ## Contents